-Everything will be civilized and predictable – by the end of September, the water off the coast will cool by a maximum of a couple of degrees.
+Everything will be civilized and predictable – by the end of September, the sea in Sicily will cool by a maximum of a couple of degrees.
 And you can swim without reference to the time of day.

-Naturally, closer to the third decade of the month, it will be a little cool in the morning.
+Naturally, closer to the third decade of the month, it’ll be a little cool in the morning.
 And it will turn out to swim after persuasion – once you have arrived, then you must!

-But by 10-11 o’clock in the morning even small children can flounder in the water area.
-And closer to 16-17 you are unlikely to find differences from the summer.
+But by 10-11 a.m. even small kids can flounder in the sea.
+And closer to 4-5 p.m. you are unlikely to find any differences from the summer.

 If you are an independent traveler, and are free to choose your vacation destination, it is best to settle in San Vito Lo Capo on the west coast.
-The sea is warmer there, and you will not meet package tourists.
+The sea water is always a little warmer there, and you won’t meet package tourists.

-Yes, and hotel prices are falling with the advent of autumn – the main flow of vacationers has gone home, and hostels are forced to adjust.
+As well hotel prices are falling with the advent of fall – the main flow of vacationers has gone home, and hostels are forced to adjust.

 Tourists gravitating towards sights and beautyful cities should probably consider Cefalu, 70 km from Palermo.
-However, even in early autumn it is flooded with tourists.
+However, in early autumn it’s flooded with tourists.